Digital Marketing Glossary: The Ultimate Guide

 Call-to-Action:

-Some web link that encourages a website visitor to visit a landing page and become of lead, call to action is a text link, button, image.
-Some examples of CTA’s are “Subscribe Now” or “Download the Whitepaper Today.”
+Some web links that encourage a website visitor to visit a landing page and become a lead call to action are text links, buttons, or images.
+Some examples of CTAs are “Subscribe Now” and “Download the Whitepaper Today.”

 Close-Loop Marketing:

 Closed-loop marketing is being able to track every step of selling to a user.
-It has inbound marketing tactics/software is the primary benefit.
+It has inbound marketing tactics/software, which is the primary benefit.

 CMS: